-Of late I recall what my Instructor Master said during our Upasampada (higher ordination), that in future if we get a lot of (material) support while servicing the community and/or practising, do not be quick to think that it is because of our cultivation or merit or that we are doing the right things, for Mara also has his supporters!
+Of late I recall what my Instructor Master said during our Upasampada (higher ordination), that in future if we get a lot of (material) support while serving the community and/or practising, do not be quick to think that it is because of our cultivation or merit or that we are doing the right things, for Mara also has his supporters!

 How true!
 When we get praises and support for our deeds, we tend to blind-sight ourselves and become even self-righteous at times.
-Ego and pride follows swiftly thereafter.
+Ego and pride follow swiftly thereafter.
 This is somewhat like the blind leading the blind, the leader and the followers all go down the wrong path.
-One should note that the followers in this case, being blind themselves may not be able to tell that the leader is going down the wrong path and may possibly even urge him onwards, cheering up.
+One should note that the followers in this case, being blind themselves may not be able to tell that the leader is going down the wrong path and may possibly even urge him onwards, cheering him.